 Sheepadoodles are very positive and good-natured dogs.
 With that said, the best way to train them is through the use of positive reinforcement.
-The good news is that even new dog owners will have no problem with training.
+The good news is that even first-time dog owners will have no problems training a sheepadoodle

 The Whoodle is a Poodle mix that’s as fun as its name.
-Bred with a Soft Coated Wheaten Terrier and Poodle, the Whoodle is both energetic and playful.
-Expect plenty of play time with your Whoodle if you plan to own one!
+Bred with the Soft Coated Wheaten Terrier and a Poodle, the Whoodle is both energetic and playful.
+Expect to spend a lot of time hanging out with your Whoodle if you plan to own one!

 Surprisingly, they’re fantastic guard dogs, as inherited from the Wheaten Terrier side.
-The Whoodle won’t unnecessarily bark at random loud noises.
-However, they will bark to alert humans of intruders on the property.
+The Whoodle will not bark at random loud noises for no reason.
+However, they will bark to alert humans of intruders or a perceived threat on the property.

-It’s worth mentioning Whoodles do have a prey-drive, thanks to the terrier side.
+It’s worth mentioning Whoodles do have high prey-drive, thanks to the terrier side.
 That just means it’s important you provide socialization training early on.
-This Poodle mix is a top choice that’ll seamlessly fit in with all families.
+This Whoodle is an excellent choice that will fit in with just about any family.

-The Poogle is the cross of the inquisitive Beagle and the proud Poodle, producing a kind and affectionate family dog.
+The Poogle is the cross of the inquisitive Beagle and the proud Poodle, producing a sweet and loving family dog.
 As great as they are with other family dogs, they’re even better with kids.
-Poogles are as loyal as they come.
+In fact, Poogles are as loyal as they come.

-Poogles are relatively energetic dogs, as seen with both parent breeds.
-In other words, they require plenty of exercise daily.
+Keep in mind: they’re relatively energetic dogs, as seen with both parent breeds.
+They require plenty of exercise daily.
 At times, the Beagle instincts may kick in and they’ll wander off following their noses.
-Keep a close eye!
+Keep a close eye on them!

-Despite the Beagle being one of the least intelligent dog breeds, the Poogle is relatively intelligent.
-They’ll gladly accept their training and are more eager to please than purebred Beagles.
+But despite the Beagle being one of the least intelligent dog breeds, the Poogle is pretty smart.
+They’ll gladly accept their training and are a lot more eager to please than purebred Beagles.
 But depending on the dog, they can still easily get distracted.

 RECOMMENDED: 30 Bizarre Beagle Mixes

 On our list of the adorable Poodle mixes, the Peekapoo “takes the cake” for having the most adorable name.
-They’re the hybrid of the Pekingese and Toy Poodle.
-And of course, the dog fits the name perfectly.
+They’re the hybrid of two adorable toy dogs – the Pekingese and Toy Poodle.
+So of course, the dog perfectly fits the name.